 (India without Limits, 1958)

 This opens as a documentary, but soon switches to fictional stories of life in India, written by Sonali Sen Roy in collaboration with Fereydoun Hoveyda.
 When the authorities ran Rossellini from the country, he completed filming the few leftover shots in France and Italy.
 Brass’s true name, Giovanni Brass, is listed in the credits as one of the assistant directors, but what his rôle was precisely, I’m not sure.
 India — matri bhumi was released in April 1960 to approximately no boxoffice.
-The original French-language version of this film was recently reprinted from inferior materials, and the Italian-language version is missing significant footage and is reprinted from even worse materials.
+For many years the original French-language version of this film was considered lost.
+A single print was discovered in a private collection and donated to the Cinémathèque Française.
+Unfortunately, it was a poor print and had degraded significantly.
+The Italian-language version is likewise reprinted from poor materials and is also missing the closing shots.
 The original negatives seem to have vanished.
 If you know where they are hiding, please write to me!!
 Thanks!!!!!

-This young guy is washing some elephants These old folks are not washing some elephants
+This young guy is washing some elephants Un esplosione di gioia

 This film was shown in the US, but only in black-and-white 16mm, and was a boxoffice dud.